Home

 Do the same (or similar) on all your social media.
 The controls are usually difficult to find.
 They care much more about their growth than your privacy security.

-To more fully avoid cyber stalking or identity theft, make sure you have up-to-date anti-virus software, a firewall, and remember that criminals disguise themselves as friends and there's usually no way to confirm who is on the other end.
+To better avoid stalking through the Internet (and avoid identity theft), make sure you have up-to-date anti-virus software, a firewall, and remember that criminals disguise themselves as friends and there's usually no way to confirm who is on the other end.

 • If you know the stalker, send him/her a clear written request to stop.
 Do this once only, then never again communicate with the stalker.
 Save copies in both electronic and hard-copy form.